 Additionally, weld characteristics are specified on the skid drawing itself, or more generically on a weld map.
 The type of welds varies greatly.
 Most welding done on skids are filet welds in a skip or seam configuration.
-The skip weld alternates between non-weld and welded segments whereas the seam weld is applied continuously along the joint.
+The skip weld alternates between non-weld and welded segments whereas the seam weld applies continuously along the joint.

-Structural skids may require specific materials for construction due to reasons such as heating elements, structural strength and durability.
+Structural skids may require specific materials for construction due to reasons such as heating elements, structural strength, and durability.
 Carbon steel is the most common skid material.
 Stainless steel appears in the industry at times, with alloys, fiberglass, and plastic being much rarer.
 Most projects utilize steel materials due to their structural integrity, non-malleable properties, and low cost.

 Completed structural skids require lifting studies to be conducted.
 This ensures the skids can be lifted, transported to site, and withstand environmental loads (e.g induced wind or earthquake).

 Transportation methods of completed structural skids from shop to client site is critical to consider and may vary depending on the type of skid.
 Lifting eyes allow for vertical lifting from a single point or multiple points and see primary use on heavy skids.
 The working load limit depends on the angle of pulling force and can range from 160-24,000lbs.
 Forklift pockets apply to smaller and simpler skids and may install near the bottom of the skid structure for easy conveyance between the customer and engineer.